Lieutenant Robert B. Hemphill

-The Major Crimes Unit investigates, either solely or in cooperation with officers from municipal police departments, any criminal allegation of a serious nature other than narcotics investigations.
-These include but are not limited to: child physical and sexual abuse cases, death investigations (homicide, suicide, drug related or any suspicious death), missing persons, robberies, assaults, thefts, frauds, and internet crimes.
+The Major Crimes Unit investigates, either solely or in cooperation with officers from municipal police departments, any criminal allegation of a serious nature other than narcotics investigations and child physical/sexual abuse cases.
+These include but are not limited to: death investigations (homicide, suicide, drug related or any suspicious death), missing persons, robberies, aggravated assaults, thefts, frauds, and elderly abuse.
 The Major Crimes Unit works closely with the municipal officers in conducting interviews with victims, suspects and potential witnesses, while also following through with other aspects of an investigation.
 Our detectives work closely with the Crime Scene Investigation Unit in securing evidence and submission of the evidence to the laboratory for analysis.

 Additionally, the Major Crimes Unit provides investigative assistance in the form of personnel and recommendations to all local police departments and many state and federal agencies operating within the County of Gloucester.

 The Major Crimes Unit also provides lectures to other agencies and organizations concerning various aspects of investigations and tips on crime prevention and detection.
 All lectures are provided by the staff of the unit at no cost to the organization.

 Functions, Case Intake Criteria and Procedures